juev/awesome-stars/README.md

 ## Others

+- [IAmStoxe/wirehole](https://github.com/IAmStoxe/wirehole) – WireHole is a combination of WireGuard, Pi-hole, and Unbound in a docker-compose project with the intent of enabling users to quickly and easily create a personally managed full or split-tunnel WireGuard VPN with ad blocking capabilities thanks to Pi-hole, and DNS caching, additional privacy options, and upstream providers via Unbound.
 - [trimstray/the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) – A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.
 - [ZachGoldberg/Startup-CTO-Handbook](https://github.com/ZachGoldberg/Startup-CTO-Handbook) – The Startup CTO's Handbook, a book covering leadership, management and technical topics for leaders of software engineering teams
 - [mig4ng/ublock-origin-filters](https://github.com/mig4ng/ublock-origin-filters) – My personal and very opinionated uBlock Origin filters